 - Intolerance means that your body can't digest something normally, so there is a reaction against it.

 About 1 in 70 people in Australia have coeliac disease and it can be very difficult for a person who has coeliac disease.

 do you get it?

 No one is sure why some people are gluten intolerant, but it can be hereditary (say her-ed-it-airy).
-That means that if parents or grandparents have it, there's about a 1 in 15 chance of their kids getting it.
+That means that if parents or grandparents have it, there's about a 1 in 15 chance of their kids or grandkids getting it.

 When you swallow food it moves along the digestive system while the body removes all the nutrients it needs and gets rid of what it doesn't need.
 Our topic Your waste disposal system will tell you more about the last bit.

 In the small intestine there are villi - tiny hair-like cells which take in the vitamins and nutrients as the food goes through.

 If a person is gluten intolerant, these villi get attacked by the body when the person eats something with gluten in it, so the villi can't do their job and the body doesn't get enough vitamins and nutrients.
 If kids don't get these, their bodies can't grow and develop as they should, and they could get health problems.

 the signs and symptoms?